gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

   ``gnatmem`` makes use of the output created by the special version of allocation and deallocation routines that record call information.
 This allows it to obtain accurate dynamic memory usage history at a minimal cost to the execution speed.
-Note however, that ``gnatmem`` is not supported on all platforms (currently, it is supported on AIX, HP-UX, GNU/Linux, Solaris and Windows).
+Note however, that ``gnatmem`` is only supported on GNU/Linux and Windows.

   The ``gnatmem`` command has the form